QosmicQi/ML_Demos/README.md

 The purpose of this tutorial is to briefly introduce some open source machine learning tools available for `python`.
 It is in no way comprehensive, but it is a decent starting point for astronomers looking to incorporate ML into their own work!
 The main packages used in this tutorial are `sklearn` and `fastai`.

 ## Cloning Repo
+'Fork' this repository to get a personal copy of this repository in your GitHub.

 If you have `git` installed, then from the terminal you can clone this repo to your machine with:
 ```